mcclowes/instagram_palette/README.md

 ## Using this

-1. Ensure all the above modules are installed
+1 - Ensure all the above modules are installed

+`pip install Pillow sklearn opencv-python numpy`

-2. Add the images you want to convert to the `input` directory
+2 - Add the images you want to convert to the `input` directory

-2. Run the following:
+3 - Run the following:

 `python insta_palette.py`

-Then check the `output` directory
+4 - Check the `output` directory